Charter (CHTR)

 Underperform

 We’re cautious of Charter.
-Its sales have underperformed and its low returns on capital show it has few growth opportunities.
+Its weak sales growth and low returns on capital show it struggled to generate demand and profits.
 StockStory Analyst Team

 Max Juang, Equity Analyst